Acquisition Programs 2026-2027

 When and how apply?

 Applications can be submitted once every 2 years using our online application system.
-The deadline is 14 August 2025, before 16.00 (Dutch time zone).
+The deadline was 14 August 2025, before 16.00 (Dutch time zone).
 You need an account before you can submit an application.
 If you do not already have an account, please apply for one on this website.
 Keep in mind that a 3-month period is required for processing the applications.
 No grants are awarded retrospectively.

 The following is based on the deelregeling Collectieprogramma’s (in Dutch), as published in the Staatscourant.